Canon 1D Mark III vs Panasonic TZ200

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
 Further information on the features and operation of the 1D Mark III and TZ200 can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Panasonic TZ200 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D Mark III better than the Panasonic TZ200 or vice versa?
 The listing below highlights the relative strengths of the two models.